CA4058 - Introduction to Air Transport Economics (2026/27)

 This module serves as a comprehensive exploration and elucidation of the fundamental principles that underpin both micro and macroeconomics, essential for grasping the intricacies of airport and airline operations.
 Within this framework, the module delves into the analysis of supply and demand, explores the principles governing costs, revenue, and pricing dynamics, and explains concepts related to the productivity and performance of airlines and airports.
 Additionally, the module will introduce the concept of market failure and look into the economic facets specific to the airline and airport industries, incorporating industry benchmarks crucial for evaluating their overall performance.

-The module endeavors to equip students with the following:
+The module aims to provide students with the ability to:

-A systematic knowledge and profound understanding of both microeconomic and macroeconomic principles, fostering the capability to adeptly apply these concepts within the unique context of the aviation sector.
+1. Acquire systematic knowledge and a profound understanding of both microeconomic and macroeconomic principles, fostering the capability to adeptly apply these concepts within the unique context of the aviation sector.

-The ability to discern and differentiate between the diverse costs inherent to airlines and airports, and a keen awareness of how these costs intricately impact overall profitability.
+2. Discern and differentiate between the diverse costs inherent to airlines and airports, with a keen awareness of how these costs intricately influence overall profitability.

 Syllabus